-Fort Lauderdale Automobile Accident Lawyer for Recovering Compensation
+Our Fort Lauderdale Automobile Accident Lawyer Recovers Compensation for Your Injuries

 When an insurance company settles with a person injured in a car accident, it is generally because they believe the insured driver may be found legally at fault for the accident.
 The process for determining legal fault is the filing of a lawsuit, which eventually proceeds to a trial in certain cases.
 To win at trial, the judge or jury must determine that the driver failed to operate their vehicle with reasonable care and this failure caused the accident and your resulting injuries.